-Geography is the study of place and the relationship between people and their environment.
-In Geography students study the physical features of the earth such as rivers and plate tectonics as well as the human features for example the built environment and population.
-Geography plays a central role in all of our lives on a daily basis and it is vital to learn and understand how our world operates and our place in this system.
+Geography is the study of place and the relationship between people their environment.
+Geography students study the physical features of the earth such as rivers and plate tectonics as well as the human features for example the built environment population.
+Geography plays a central role in all our lives on a daily basis and it is vital to learn and our understand how world operates and our place in this system.